elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * This is one of the goals of DevSecOps

-     - Security doesn’t apply to what we do but how we do it as well
+     - Security doesn't apply to what we do but how we do it as well

 Notes: